 How do you explain to your oldest daughter that she, unlike any of your other children, will always have that time that she was an only child?

-How do you explain to her that you used to do all of these things with and for her too?
+Can you get her to understand that you used to do all of these things with and for her too?

 How do you explain that you aren’t cheating on her?

 It’s like I have to remind her of all the things we did together.
 Just the two of us.

 Broccoli Cheese Soup Panera dates.